Free Kids Chore Chart Printable + 6 Tips For Success

 Some people argue that they give their kids money for chores so that their kids can learn the value of money.
 I completely agree with this concept which is exactly why we have extra chores that my kids can do in order to earn the cold hard cash they’re looking for!

-Aside from their regular chores on their weekly chore chart, I have come up with a list of age-appropriate chores that each of them can do if they would like to earn more money.
+Aside from their regular chores, I have come up with a list of age-appropriate chores that each of them can do if they would like to earn more money.

 The amount of money they get for each chore depends on the difficulty of the chore.
 Some chores are worth $0.25, some chores are worth way more!